vtbhat/ML-Genomics/README.md

-## Analysis of Genomic Data using Machine Learning: Looking at Genomic Data through a New Lens
+## Analysis of Genomic Data using Machine Learning: Looking at Genomics through a New Lens

 This repository contains scripts to apply machine learning models to analyze genomic and transcriptomic data and extract insights useful for biomarker discovery